Norwalk, Connecticut: Districts

 Norwalk has six taxing districts.
 The First, Second, Third, and Sixth taxing districts are political entities with their respective voters electing officers, holding annual business meetings, approving budgets, and considering other matters, as specified in each of their charters.
 Election of Taxing District Commissioners and Treasurers by voters from the 1st, 2nd, 3rd, and 6th districts take place in odd-numbered years.
 The Fourth and Fifth districts are not counted as separate governments, as they constitute the city proper.
 Each taxing district has its own property tax rate reflecting the mix of services each receives from the city.

+Municipal representation

-Secondly, municipal elections of mayor, common council, board of education, and other positions are also held in odd-numbered years at 13 polling places within five voting districts around the city.
+Municipal elections of mayor, common council, board of education, and other positions are held on odd-numbered years at 13 polling places within five voting districts around the city.
 Voting districts are not the same for state and federal elections, which are held on even-numbered years at 12 polling locations.